I’ve done the Slea Head Drive 9 or 10 times over the years and it never gets old.

-The Slea Head Drive starts and finishes in Dingle.
-The entire route is clearly labelled from beginning to end, so you don’t have to worry about getting lost.
+The Slea Head Drive starts and finishes in the lively little town of Dingle.
 Aim for the Dingle Distillery and you’ll find the beginning of the drive without any hassle.

 It’s recommended that you drive the Slea Head loop clockwise, as you’ll avoid meeting large tour buses head-on.
 To be honest, I can’t see why anyone would drive it counterclockwise – you get a heap of great views when you spin along it clockwise.

 5. The most popular Slea Head drive stops